RobinQi/parse-cosmic/README.md

 parse-cosmic
 ============

 This is a script to carefully parse through and standardize somatic variants downloadable from Sanger's [COSMIC database](http://cancer.sanger.ac.uk/cancergenome/projects/cosmic/).
 As inputs, you will need 2 tab-delimited files from COSMIC, reference fasta files for Build36 (hg18) and Build37 (hg19), and a liftOver chain file to convert Build36 variant loci to Build37 where necessary.
 The script also requires liftOver, samtools, and the bedtools' binaries in your system PATH.
-For more details, keep reading.
+For more details, see the sections below.

+Below is a summary of what this script does, when parsing out COSMIC variants.
+You may not want to apply all these strict filters.
+If you want to pick and choose filters, you'll need to edit the code.
+But don't worry... it's really easy to read and decently commented.

+  1. Use only samples annotated as "primary" or "secondary" under column "Tumour origin"
+  2. Use only variants with a value of "y" under column "Genome-wide screen".
+This indicates that whole-genome or exome-seq was performed.
+Variants from studies that target specific genes are usually older and not based on NGS
+  3. Skip germline variants or variants from samples annotated as normals
+  4. Skip variants that don't have both nucleotide change and loci provided
+  5. Skip insertions and deletions longer than 100 base-pairs
+  6. Skip deletions where the length of deleted base-pairs doesn't fit the provided genomic loci
+  7. Skip complex indels that are not supported in TCGA MAF format
+  8. If variant loci is only reported on Build36, liftOver to Build37
+  9. If reference/variant alleles are reported on the reverse strand, standardize it to the forward strand instead
+  10. Skip variants where the reported reference allele doesn't match the reference fasta sequence at that locus
+  11. After all the above steps, skip hypermutated samples that report more than 1500 variants

+The final output is a Build37 variant list in a familiar 5-column format.
+With minor edits, you should be able to pass this into an annotator like snpEff, Ensembl VEP, or annovar.

 Dependencies
 ------------